lio972/sublime-text-community-packages/LaTeX/README.txt

 and invoke texCite again, the quick panel is shown with a list of all citations.
 But if you try to provide a prefix, it won't work.

+Finally, I often forget what a given label is associated with.
+If you are like me, no worries: that's what the "lookupRefCite" command is for!
+Position the cursor immediately after the brace in a `\ref{mystery_label}` command (or similar), invoke the "lookupRefCite" command, and a quick panel will pop up, displaying some text before and after the corresponding `\label{mystery_label}` command.

+This will be extended to `\cite{}` commands as well, but right now this functionality is not implemented.

 Environment closer